ishitakanotra/sixthsense/README.md

 Developers
 ----------

-To get started, there's all kinds of indentation issues in the codebase, fix those so you can get a feel for how all the code is laid out.
+To get started, there are all kinds of indentation issues in the codebase, fix those so you can get a feel for how all the code is laid out.

 Standards
 ---------

-We use tabs-as-spaces, with 4 spaces for identation.
-There's all kinds of identation issues, and we encourage people to fix those.
+We use tabs-as-spaces, with 4 space for identation.
+There are all kinds of identation issues, and we encourage people to fix those.